Regency Fiction Writers

 Conference Fees

-* If you ever registered for an Academe Class, Monthly Tea, previous conference or Annual RFW Membership (or The Beau Monde), please LOGIN before attempting to register for the conference.
+* If you have ever registered for an Academe Class, Monthly Tea, previous conference or Annual RFW Membership (or The Beau Monde), please LOGIN before attempting to register for the conference.
 Questions?
 See the FAQ.

 RFW Members